-Since individual retirement accounts carry special tax benefits, you generally have to report the movement of money into and out of an IRA.
+Individual retirement accounts carry special tax benefits, so you generally have to report the movement of money into and out of an IRA.
 If you take a distribution from your IRA, you have to notify the IRS when you file your taxes.
 If you return the distribution within 60 days, you want to be particularly diligent about notifying the IRS, because the rapid return of a distribution can work to your advantage.

 Form 1099-R is the form that financial firms use to report distributions from retirement plans, such as IRAs.
 If you take an IRA distribution, even if you later return it, the firm maintaining your IRA sends you a 1099-R at year-end showing the distribution.
 The IRS also receives a copy.
 The amount of your distribution appears in box 1 of Form 1099-R. However, if you returned the distribution within 60 days, the IRS considers your withdrawal to be a tax-free rollover, even if it was returned to the same account.
-As a result, box 2 of your Form 1099-R, the taxable amount, should be zero.
+As a result, box 2 of your Form 1099-R, which is the taxable amount, should be zero.

 If you take an IRA distribution, you cannot file your taxes using Form 1040EZ.
 You must use either Form 1040 or Form 1040A.
 Using the information on your 1099-R, you enter the amount of your total IRA distribution on line 16a if you're using Form 1040, or line 12a if you're using Form 1040A.
 The taxable amount, which should be zero, goes on line 16b or 12b, respectively.
 You can generally rollover an IRA to another IRA without tax penalty.
 To indicate that your returned distribution is technically a tax-free rollover, write the word "rollover" next to the taxable amount on your 1040 or 1040A.